 Executives with Dove cosmetics are apologizing after a three-second GIF caused a social media uproar!
-The ad featured a black woman, a white woman and a woman who appears to be Latina.
-The world wide web is crying foul because the ad transitions from the black woman removing her shirt to reveal a white woman, and then the white woman removing her shirt to reveal the other woman.
+The ad featured a black woman, a white woman and a woman who appeared to be Latina.
+And now, the world wide web is crying foul because the ad transitions from the black woman removing her shirt to reveal a white woman.
 See for yourself.

-So, was Dove intentionally being racists?
+So, was Dove intentionally being racist?
 Some are pointing out that Dove has a history of questionable ad practices.

 Historically, beauty campaigns have left women of color out of the mix.
 Women have been wearing makeup since the beginning of time and now, in 2017 we are praising Fenty Beauty for finally going beyond the norm to include all skin tones.
 And we can’t ignore the fact that cosmetic and beauty companies have been trying to white-wash black people for decades.